i Overview of the US healthcare system

 Certification and accreditation

 In addition to the licensure requirements administered by the states, Medicare, Medicaid and other governmental reimbursement programmes rely on the 'power of the purse' in regulating healthcare providers in their delivery of services.
-These programmes impose 'conditions of participation' and 'conditions of payment', which essentially mandate compliance with specified standards set forth in the government programme's regulations and policies.
+These programmes impose 'conditions of participation' and 'conditions of payment', which essentially mandate compliance with specified standards set out in the government programme's regulations and policies.
 The process of Medicare, Medicaid and other government reimbursement programmes determining compliance by a hospital or other healthcare provider with the programme's rules is known as 'certification'.
 Certification is a right to participate in the governmental payment systems; it is distinct from state 'licensure' and private 'accreditation'.
 In most cases, hospitals will possess all three: certification, licensure and accreditation, although there are examples of hospitals that do not.

 Hospitals are not required to seek private accreditation.
 The process of seeking accreditation is lengthy and expensive.
 The accrediting bodies charge considerable fees for the survey process, and also sell a variety of consulting services to accredited hospitals.
 These fees will often run into hundreds of thousands of dollars per year.
 Some smaller organisations, seeking to reduce their expenses, forego accreditation and rely on the surveys by the state survey agencies.
 The federal Medicare programme has contracted with the state healthcare agency in every state (usually the Department of Public Health) to be the official state survey agency for the CMS.
 These state survey agencies will visit and approve the certification in the Medicare programme and do not charge the hospital, other than nominal licensing fees.

-The OIG has criticised the relationship between TJC and hospitals as being too collegial,5 and a reaction has been somewhat harsher TJC surveys.
+The OIG has criticised the relationship between TJC and hospitals as being too collegial,7 and a reaction has been somewhat harsher TJC surveys.
 Consequently, more hospitals are considering relying on the state survey rather than TJC accreditation status to achieve Medicare certification.

 iii Healthcare professionals